S&P futures about 1% below record level ahead of Powell testimony

 At 6:31 a.m.
 ET, Dow e-minis were down 3 points, or 0.01%, S&P 500 e-minis were down 1.25 points, or 0.03%, and Nasdaq 100 e-minis were down 3.5 points, or 0.02%.

-Heavyweights including Apple Inc (AAPL.O), Amazon.com Inc (AMZN.O) and Alphabet Inc (GOOGL.O) dipped about 0.5% each.
+Heavyweights including Apple Inc, Amazon.com Inc and Alphabet Inc dipped about 0.5% each.

-Crypto stocks including miners Riot Blockchain (RIOT.O), Marathon Patent Group (MARA.O), Ebang International (EBON.O) and MicroStrategy Inc (MSTR.O) fell between 2% and 3% as China's crackdown on bitcoin mining expanded to the province of Sichuan. read more
+Crypto stocks including miners Riot Blockchain, Marathon Patent Group, Ebang International and MicroStrategy Inc fell between 2% and 3% as China’s crackdown on bitcoin mining expanded to the province of Sichuan.

 Our Standards: The Thomson Reuters Trust Principles.